 Angioplasty is considered to be a safe procedure but, as with any operation, there may be a few after-effects.
 For a few days afterwards, you may have some bruising and soreness around the area where the sheath was inserted.
 You might also feel tired, but you should be back to normal within a week.

 Our team will make sure you are given all the relevant information before you are discharged after your procedure, including who you can contact at the hospital if you have any concerns once you are home.
-The cardiac nursing team will contact you within the first week of discharge to discuss any issues and your recovery.
+The cardiac nursing team will contact you within the first week after discharge to discuss any issues and your recovery.

 - Make a general enquiry